dimitri-nicolo/calico/master/getting-started/kubernetes/upgrade.md

 server will continue to speak the v2 protocol so the upgrade should have no impact on Calico.

-## Adding Tigera Essentials to an Existing Open Source Cluster
+## Adding Tigera Essentials Toolkit to an Existing Open Source Cluster
-This section covers taking an existing Kubernetes system with Open Source Calico and adding Tigera Essentials.
+This section covers taking an existing Kubernetes system with Open Source Calico and adding Tigera Essentials Toolkit .
 #### Prerequisites
 This procedure assumes the following:

 1. Your system is running the latest 2.2.x release of calico.
 If not, follow the instructions below to upgrade it to the latest 2.2.x release
-2. You have obtained the Essentials Specific binaries by following the instructions in [getting started]({{site.baseurl}}/{{page.version}}/getting-started/essentials) and uploaded the Essentials `calico/node` image to a private registry.
+2. You have obtained the Tigera Essentials Toolkit specific binaries by following the instructions in [getting started]({{site.baseurl}}/{{page.version}}/getting-started/essentials) and uploaded the Essentials `calico/node` image to a private registry.
 3. You have the calico manifest that was used to install your system available.
 This is the manifest which includes the `calico/node` DaemonSet.

 #### Prepare for the Upgrade